-On behalf of the Board of Directors, I wish to commend our management and staff for their commitment, and thank them for their significant contributions to RBC FINCO in 2019.
+On behalf of the Board of Directors, I wish to commend our management and staff for their commitment, and thank them for their significant contributions to RBC FINCO in 2020 despite the challenges posed by COVID-19.
 I also wish to thank our more than 4,000 shareholders for their on-going confidence and support of RBC FINCO.
 We are grateful to our Board of Directors for their service and acknowledge their dedication to the highest standards of corporate governance.